sandrolain/blog-2023/content/fullstack/index.md

   - **Template** Method: Defines the skeleton of an algorithm in an operation, deferring some steps to subclasses.
   - **Visitor**: Represents an operation to be performed on the elements of an object structure without changing the classes of the elements on which it operates.

+## Enterprise Application Architecture Patterns

+- **Transaction script**: Transaction Script is a design pattern that organizes business logic by procedures where each procedure handles a single request from the presentation.
+It is primarily procedural and each transaction will have its own Transaction Script.
+- **Domain module**: In Domain-Driven Design (DDD), a module is a way to organize related concepts and elements of the domain model.
+It is used to group together related building blocks of the domain model, such as entities, value objects, and aggregates.
+This can help to reduce complexity and improve maintainability by separating concerns and reducing coupling between different parts of the domain model.
+- **Table module**: A Table Module is a design pattern that organizes domain logic with one class per table in the database.
+A single instance of a class contains the various procedures that will act on the data.
+This pattern is different from a Domain Model, where if you have many orders, for example, a Domain Model will have one order object per order while a Table Module will have one object to handle all orders.
+- **Repository Pattern**: The Repository pattern is a design pattern that is used to keep persistence concerns outside of the system’s domain model.
+It is intended to create an abstraction layer between the data access layer and the business logic layer of an application.
+One or more persistence abstractions, such as interfaces, are defined in the domain model and these abstractions have implementations in the form of persistence-specific adapters defined elsewhere in the application.
+Repository implementations are classes that encapsulate the logic required to access data sources.
+They centralize common data access functionality, providing better maintainability and decoupling the infrastructure or technology used to access databases from the domain model.
+- **Nano service**: Nanoservices are similar to microservices but are even smaller in scope.
+They are designed to do only one action at a time and expose it as a single API endpoint.
+Each command in nanoservices is likely to be distinct, whereas microservices may include several commands.
+However, nanoservices can be considered an antipattern where a service is too fine-grained and its overhead (communications, maintenance, etc.) outweighs its utility.

 ## Reactive Manifesto Principles

 - **Responsive**: The system responds in a timely manner if it is possible to provide a response to clients.
 Responsiveness is the cornerstone of the system’s usability and utility.